-This electric vehicle is a conceptMini will present the production version of the Electric Concept in the second half of 2019.
+This electric vehicle is a conceptMini will present the production version of the Electric Concept on July 9th in Rotterdam, The Netherlands.
 It is expected that it will be named Mini Cooper S E. The Cooper S E will be available to order in the Q4 2019 and should be in showrooms by late 2019.
 Mini has not released any specifications for the Electric Concept, but it's almost certain that the Cooper S E will be built on the UKL1 platform.
 The Cooper S E is also expected to get the drivetrain of the BMW i3s.
 Specifications on this page have been based on these rumours.
 All specifications with an * are estimates.

 Price from * £27,500

 |Congestion Charge *||£0|

 |Electric Range *||105 mi|